Byadiso/rentowacu/README.md

 # PROJECT OVERVIEW

-**savingamwa**is a ap to track your expenses and income, you can create and/or search your expenses or income.
-It was built from using javascript, node, HTML , and CSS.
+**rentowacu**is a app to which connect tenant and landlords.
+Tenant can rent properties, landlord can post available properties to rent, etc...
+It was built with javascript, node, HTML ,mongoDB and CSS.

--   The user interface link : https://byadiso.github.io/savingamwa/
+-   The user interface link : https://byadiso.github.io/rentowacu/
--   Live app is hosted on heroku : https://savingamwa.herokuapp.com
+-   Live app is hosted on heroku : https://rentowacu.herokuapp.com

 # FEATURES